Vtsl-patel/videoBackend/Readme.md

-# YouTube Clone Backend
+# Video Backend

 ## Description
-This project serves as the backend for a YouTube clone application.
+This project serves as the backend for a Video Platform similar to Youtube.
 It provides APIs for user authentication, video management, user profiles, subscriptions, and more.

 ## Technologies Used
 - **Node.js**: JavaScript runtime environment